bulwinkel/followind/README.md

 1. Styles should be as concise as possible without compromising readability / intelligibility.
 2. Styles should be small and composable.
 That way it is easy to change individual styles based on size classes and other modifiers (e.g. hover).

+## Tasks
+- [ ] Allow for composable decorated box styles,e.g. set border color with 1 style and thickness with another
+- [ ] abstract colors so they can be overridden using the config object

 # Legacy README